Posts

 Ban the Box Updates: What Employers Need to Know

-By now, most HR professionals and hiring managers have heard of Ban the Box and the legislation that is sweeping the nation.
+By now, most HR professionals and hiring managers have heard of Ban the Box and the legislation that’s sweeping the nation.
 So, what are you doing to prepare for these changes?
 Are you confident that your onboarding process is up to date and compliant with the laws in place?
 Here we will help guide you in the direction to make sure your team is prepared for what is to come.

-What are Ban-The-Box Laws?
+What are Ban the Box Laws?

 In simplest terms, Ban the Box means that employers cannot ask on a job application or in certain parts of the hiring process about criminal history.
 For example, blanket statements like, “have you ever been convicted of a crime.”